 1. Click More tools on the left-hand sidebar.
-Under Audio editing, select Reverberation.
+Under Audio, select Reverberation.

 - 2. Click on the clip with a sound on the Timeline. - 3.
 Set the parameters to edit the sound: - Duration determines the duration of the effect. - Delay determines the duration of the delay before the effect. - Dry/Wet balance is a balance between the original sound and the sound with the applied effect. - Frequency is the threshold at which frequencies above the set value are ignored by the effect. - 4.
-Click Apply to save the changes.
+The changes will be applied automatically.